Jessica-L/CSCI3155_Fall2014/Lab1.md

   **Explanation for choosing type tuple:( (Int, Int), Int ):**
   As mentioned in the problem, the body of a function is well-typed only if the return type is valid.
 The validity of the return type and therefore the well-typed status of the function g depends on consistency.
-The return type we chose is held consistent throughout the function.
+The detailed breakdown of the typing the body expression of function g shows the consistent use of typing throughout ensures the validity of the return type we chose and therefore results in the well-typed body of function g.

-  Therefore, our answer to the above question is, "Yes, the body expression of function g is well-typed."
+  Therefore, our answer to the above question is, **"Yes, the body expression of function g is** **well-typed."**

       i.  (b, 1):( (Int, Int), Int ) because       // if( x == 0)
                b: (Int, Int) because               // per definition of b on line 2